Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: Zariski-Fujita type theorem for big line bundles

+In this section, we prove Theorem \ref{non-ample}.
+Theorem \ref{non-ample} says that, a big line bundle is $q$-positive if and only if the restriction to the non-ample locus of the line bundle is $q$-positive.
+See \cite{ELMNP} or \cite[Section 3.5]{Bou04} for the definition and properties of the non-ample locus.
+(Sometimes, the non-ample locus is called the augmented base locus or the non-K\"ahler locus.)

+\begin{theo} Let $L$ be a big line bundle on a smooth projective variety $X$.
+Assume that the restriction of $L$ to the non-ample locus $\mathbb{B}_{+}(L)$ is $q$-positive.
+Then $L$ is $q$-positive on $X$.

+\end{theo} Recall that 0-positive is positive in the usual sense (that is, ample).
+Hence Theorem \ref{non-ample} claims that $L$ is ample on $X$ if the restriction to the non-ample locus of $L$ is ample.
+It can be seen as the parallel of the the Zariski-Fujita theorem (see \cite{Zar89} and \cite{Fuj83} for the Zariski-Fujita theorem).

 Throughout this section, we denote by $X$ a compact K\"ahler manifold and by $L$ a line bundle on $X$.
 Moreover fix a smooth hermitian metric $h$ of $L$.
-The Chern curvature $\sqrt{-1}\Theta_{h}(L)$ represents the first Chern class $c_{1}(L)$.
+The Chern curvature $\sqrt{-1}\Theta_{h}(L)$ associated to $h$ represents the first Chern class $c_{1}(L)$.

-In this section, we treat a subvariety which may have the singularities on $X$.
-For this purpose, we extension $q$-positivity concepts from a manifold to an analytic space.
+In this section, we treat a closed analytic set which may have the singularities on $X$.
+For this purpose, we extend the $q$-positivity concept from a manifold to an analytic space.
 Note the following definition does not depend on the choice of a hermitian metric $h$ of $L$.

-\begin{defi} Let $V$ be a subvariety on $X$.
-The restriction $L|_{V}$ of $L$ to $V$ is {\textit q-positive} if there exists a real-valued continuous function $\varphi $ on $V$ with following condition:
+\begin{defi} Let $V$ be a closed analytic set on $X$.
+The restriction $L|_{V}$ to $V$ of $L$ is {\textit{q-positive}} if there exists a real-valued continuous function $\varphi $ on $V$ with the following condition: